lyurica/lyurica/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Landon Yurica
 =====================================================================================================================================

-Data Scientist | Machine Learning Engineer
+Teacher | Data Scientist | Machine Learning Engineer
 ------------------------

-I am a current graduate student studying data science at UC Berkeley with over a decade of professional experience in analytical and education positions.
-I am a dynamic, team-oriented, highly motivated individual who can help you apply industry leading machine learning techniques guided by practical experience to provide cross-functional stakeholders novel insights and deliver effective solutions.
-I have experience helping Fortune 500 companies, government agencies, and small businesses gain industry leading analytical edge.
+I have a decade of professional experience in data science and education.
+I am a dynamic, mission driven, highly motivated individual who can help you apply industry leading data science techniques guided by practical experience to provide exceptional, practical solutions.
+I have experience helping Fortune 500 companies, government agencies, higher education instiutions, and small businesses save costs, make money, and more effectively fulfill their missions.
 I have a track record of improving society through data science with a record of inspiring others to do the same.

 * 🌍  I'm based in Los Angeles
-* 🧠  I'm learning Kubernetes| PyTorch |Apache Spark
 * 🤝  I'm open to collaborating on novel applications of AI & machine learning.
-* ⚡  Love fitness, food, Tea.
+* ⚡  Love family, fitness, food, Tea.

 ### Skills